Reversible Numeric Composite Key (RNCK): Applicability and Limitations

 \section{Applicability and Limitations}

 RNCK can only be used instead of CK in certain cases, such as when the total number of attributes and the maximum size of each attribute is relatively small.

 The use of RNCK is only possible if the underlying data type is large enough to contain the encoding of all CK attributes.
 Each binary section must be large enough to store all possible values of the corresponding attribute.
+This constraint is formalized in Property~\ref{prop:bit-allocation}.
 In some cases, additional flag bits may be required to indicate special cases.